Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 301 Bear Meadows Road, Boalsburg, PA | 187 miles from Center City

 Located near State College and home to Penn State’s ski team, Tussey Mountain may be farther out, but it’s worth the journey.
 They have 50 acres, three ski and snowboard lifts, one snow tube lift, and a snowmaking system that covers 90 percent of their skiable terrain.
 If your family is more skilled, Tussey might be for you, with more trails in the intermediate range.
-Season passes are available now here!

-Photo courtesy of Tussey Mountain.
+Photo courtesy of Tussey Mountain

 Meg Willcox contributed to the update of this article.